JimMerritt/banner_ads/_site/README.md

 #### js
 Whatever string is set as the js front matter will be referenced by each ad during both development and production.
 The js string will be appended with the .js file extension and called before the closing html tag.

 Each ad has a js file attached by default using the dimensions as the filename with spaces replaced with dashes instead of x's as in the html filenames.
+These js files are intended to contain any animations that will not be handled in the CSS.

 #### usejs
 This is a boolean for whether the page will use the javascript file called with the js front matter.
 If the file will not be used, this call is omitted to save on server requests.